Skip to content

 [policy_bundle] Pull signed, versioned policy from an OCI artifact instead of inline rules.

-[limits] Guardrails: wall_clock (duration string), max_execs, egress_requests, loop detection via loop_window/loop_threshold, and budget caps max_tokens/max_cost_usd (enforced once usage is reported to POST /v1/sandboxes/{id}/usage).
+[rationing] Rationing (guardrails): wall_clock (duration string), max_execs, egress_requests, loop detection via loop_window/loop_threshold, and budget caps max_tokens/max_cost_usd (enforced once usage is reported to POST /v1/citadels/{id}/usage).

 Secret injection